-The underwriters initially propose to offer part of the ADSs directly to the public at the public offering price listed on the cover page of this prospectus and part to certain dealers at a price that represents a concession not in excess of \$0.618 per ADS under the public offering price.
+The underwriters initially propose to offer part of the ADSs directly to the public at the public offering price listed on the cover page of this prospectus and part to certain dealers [at a price that represents a concession not in excess of \$[] per ADS under the public offering price].
 After the initial offering of the ADSs, the offering price and other selling terms may from time to time be varied by the representatives.

-The selling shareholders have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 336,450 additional ADSs at the public offering price listed on the cover page of this prospectus less underwriting discounts and commissions.
+[Certain] selling shareholders have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to additional ADSs at the public offering price listed on the cover page of this prospectus less underwriting discounts and commissions.
 To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional ADSs as the number listed next to the underwriter's name in the preceding table bears to the total number of ADSs listed next to the names of all underwriters in the preceding table.

 The following table sets forth the per ADS and total public offering price, underwriting discounts and commissions, and proceeds before expenses to the selling shareholders.
-These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional 336,450 ADSs.
+These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional ADSs.

+Total

-T0 otal Per ADS No Exercise Full Exercise Public offering price US\$25.75 US\$57,757,250 US\$66,420,838 Underwriting discounts and commissions to be paid by the selling shareholders US\$ 1.03 US\$ 2,310,290 US\$ 2,656,834 Proceeds, before expenses, to the selling shareholders US\$24.72 US\$55,446,960 US\$63,764,004
+Per ADS No Exercise Full Exercise

+Public offering price US\$ US\$ US\$

+Underwriting discounts and commissions to be paid by the selling shareholders US\$ US\$ US\$

+Proceeds, before expenses, to the selling shareholders US\$ US\$ US\$

-The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately US\$0.7 million.
+The estimated offering expenses payable by [us/the selling shareholders], exclusive of the underwriting discounts and commissions, are approximately US\$ million.

 The address of Morgan Stanley & Co.
 LLC is 1585 Broadway, New York, NY 10036, United States of America.
-The address of BofA Securities, Inc. is One Bryant Park, New York, NY 10036, United States of
+The address of BofA Securities, Inc. is One Bryant Park, New York, NY 10036, United States of America.

-America.
 The address of Cowen and Company, LLC is 599 Lexington Avenue, New York, NY 10022, United States of America.